There are 5 steps to filing for bankruptcy in Ontario

 Gather all your creditor, asset and income information.
 You’ll need things like letters from debt collectors, credit card statements, deeds to any property you own, mortgage statements, pay stubs and bank statements.

 Once you have gathered this you can bring it to a Licensed Insolvency Trustee that will explain to you your options, whether it be bankruptcy, a consumer proposal or another alternative.
 Sometimes, a consumer proposal is in fact the best option so it is important to stay open-minded to the Trustee’s thoughts and work together to find the right solution for your situation.
-Not sure what a consumer proposal is?
-Read this.
+Read our guide explaining what is a consumer proposal.

 Step Three: Sign the documents and an affidavit (LIT)